itsMeRaj69/localtonet-mc/README.md

 ## Done!

-That’s it!
-If you have followed each steps correctly then you’re all set, Enjoy playing Minecraft with your friends ✨.
+That’s it.
+If you have followed each steps correctly, then you’re all set.
+Enjoy playing Minecraft with your friends! ✨